helm/helm/docs/architecture.md

 The Helm client and library is written in the Go programming language.

 The library uses the Kubernetes client library to communicate with Kubernetes.
 Currently, that library uses REST+JSON.
-Information in ConfigMaps located inside of Kubernetes.
+It stores information in Secrets located inside of Kubernetes.
 It does not need its own database.

 Configuration files are, when possible, written in YAML.